-Our biggest disappointment in this Insulated model came in the taste metric.
+Our biggest disappointment in this Klean Kanteen Insulated model came in the taste metric.
 Why?
 It imparted a significant metallic taste in our plain water and 24-hour taste tests.
 The results from the flavor retention tests were equally unsatisfactory, as our taste testers were able to detect the taste and smell of the sports drink in subsequent water refills.
-The Hydro Flask, and even the Avex Brazos did better in flavor retention, so if you plan to put lots of different beverages in your bottle, we suggest checking out one of these insulated bottles instead.
+The Hydro Flask and Yeti did better in flavor retention, so if you plan to put lots of different beverages in your bottle, we suggest checking out another insulated bottle instead.

 This bottle fared even worse when it came to retaining the taste of coffee.
 After filling it once with coffee, we were unable to remove the strong coffee smell from the bottle, even after soaking it for 12 hours in a mixture of baking soda, vinegar, and water.